microsoft/microsoft-ui-xaml-specs/active/NavigationView/HierarchicalNav/HierarchicalNavigationView.md

 Currently, NavigationView's MenuItems list allows for displaying a flat list of items in the pane.
 It's common for apps to want to present users with a hierarchical navigation tree.
-This feature adds the capability to nest items within the pane.
+This feature adds the capability to nest items within the pane by adding MenuItems/MenuItemsSource properties to NavigationMenuItem, matching the existing properties on NavigationMenu.
+Some of the new APIs are copied from analogous existing APIs on the [TreeView](https://docs.microsoft.com/uwp/api/Microsoft.UI.Xaml.Controls.TreeView) control.

 # Hierarchy
 You specify the menu items of a NavigationView using either the `MenuItems` property or the `MenuItemsSource` property of NavigationViewItem.